 The spectators who come to take part in the Festival of Aix leave each year with memories of a festival experience that is unique in its own way and during which they attended musical performances of a high quality in the unique context of an open-air festival under the sky of Provence.

 Furthermore, each year the international press travels to Aix to attend the festival performances.
-Thus, journalists from the Financial Times, the New York Times, Opera Today and even Radio Canada made the journey to Aix-en-Provence to discover the new productions and creations of the Festival of Aix.
+Thus, journalists from the Financial Times, the New York Times and even Opera Today made the journey to Aix-en-Provence to discover the new productions and creations of the Festival of Aix.

 Keen to foster contemporary original works as well rehearsing the repertoire, the Festival d'Aix-en-Provence is also a festival that is resolutely turned towards the future.
 It continually tries to renew itself so as to be able to offer to the public each year creations and new productions that are the opera of tomorrow.
 The Festival is becoming the laboratory of opera in the twenty-first century where new creations and the existing repertoire feed on each other.